eduardokota/eduardokota.github.io/README.md

 ).
 + Use [Social Login](https://en.wikipedia.org/wiki/Social_login) to Sign in.

-[Python](https://www.python.org/) is Favorite in West academy because excellent science libraries. unpopular in Asia because have poor support for asian languages.
+[Python](https://www.python.org/) is favorite of West academy because excellent science libraries.
+Unpopular in Asia because have poor support for asian languages.
 The pretty [Coffeescript](http://coffeescript.org/) evolved from [Python](https://www.python.org/).